LinuxProgramador/KeySafe/README.md

 remember to save that key very well, because without it you will not be able to access your saved passwords

-Recommended: Have a local backup of the unique key or (.key) and the generated keys from the KeySafe/.VaultSecret path, in case the owning user formats the system or accidentally deletes the .VaultSecret directory, and do not lose your keys.
+RECOMMENDED: Have a backup copy locally on an external storage drive of the unique key or (.key) and the keys generated from the KeySafe/.VaultSecret path, in case the owning user formats the system or accidentally deletes the .VaultSecret directory, and don't lose your keys.

 Remember to keep script and module dependencies updated in requirements .txt